Houston vs. Dayton College Basketball Predictions & Picks - November 19

 Houston Performance Insights

-- The Cougars average 102.3 points per 100 possessions on offense (87th in college basketball), and allow 64.6 points per 100 possessions (third in college basketball).
+- The Cougars average 102.3 points per 100 possessions on offense (81st in college basketball), and give up 64.6 points per 100 possessions (third in college basketball).

-- Houston wins the turnover battle by 8.2 per game, committing nine (37th in college basketball) while its opponents average 17.2.
+- Houston has had fewer turnovers than its opponents this season, committing nine per game (35th in college basketball play) while forcing 17.2 (26th in college basketball).

 Dayton Performance Insights